 What’s interesting to note is that the original statute made no explicit mention of sports, though Title IX is best known for its impact on high school and collegiate athletics.
 As Diana Parente, the former Deputy Director of PSAL for the New York City Department of Education shared with WYSK in September 2014, “There are nearly 3.67 million girls competing in high school sports in our nation.
 This is a staggering jump from the 250,000 girls that were participating forty years ago.”

 Girls who play sports are more confident, less likely to smoke or do drugs, and do better academically.

-But as there is still more work to be done on this front, the focus of Diana’s word was to ensure that all girls are given an equal opportunity to play sports they love as the benefits that come from being actively involved in sports are innumerable and invaluable.
+But there is still more work to be done to ensure that all girls are given an equal opportunity to play the sports they love, as the benefits that come from being actively involved in sports are innumerable and invaluable.